jchrisweaver/smp/README.md

 HOWTO
 ---
-0. NOTE: Change hard coded IP address in smp.c to match your local ip address.
-(It's on the TODO list to make this auto detect or command-line driven...)
 1. Using XCode, compile the smp-c project
 2. Start the python app with 'python smp-p/smp_test.py listen'
 3. Start the C app either through XCode or from the command line